-Old+line car companies mangle the English language and engage in doublespeak when they talk about how they are leaders in “electrification” and that soon all their cars will be “electrified.”
-All this means is their cars will have something more than the 100-year-old 12-Volt battery.
+Old-line car companies mangle the English language and engage in doublespeak when they talk about how they are leaders in “electrification” and that soon all their cars will be “electrified.”
+All “electrified” means is their cars will have something more than the 100-year-old 12-Volt battery.